cs2dsb/zcssr/docs/project_log.md

 * 5V in allows using simple diodes to block backfeeding AC-DC or USB 5V inputs
 * Added transistors to control SSR and MISC outputs so they can be 5V rather than directly driven from MCU GPIO pins

+## 15-Nov-2019

+* Added tiny 1x1mm rgb LED to spare pins near the existing LED.
+Mainly want to see how bright this tiny LED is at ~5ma